-When using WordPress in a fault-tolerant stack on AWS, you can usually use the same processes and procedures you would use on a single-server WP installation.
+When using WordPress in an HA fault-tolerant stack on AWS, you can usually use the same processes and procedures you would use on a single-server WP installation.
 But, there are some processes that, if adopted, will make using a fault-tolerant WP configuration a little less frustrating.

 The first process change we recommend you make is in uploading plugins and themes.
 For plugins and themes with a lot of small files in their zips, we strongly recommend that you upload these via sFTP.
 You’re less likely to get timeouts.
 The EFS (elastic file system) volume has a much higher latency so unzipping a lot of small files can take quite a bit of time.
 This can cause the web server to time out.
 Thus, sFTP is the recommended method for uploading plugins and themes.